meetgarg/Travel_Diaries/README.md

 # Travel_Diaries
-This the project for my college Second Sem
+This the project for my college Second Sem.
-Author - Meet Garg